pierrepocreau/QuantumQueryComplexity_ICO/README.md

 The Matlab project requires:
 - [CVX](https://github.com/cvxr/CVX): a Matlab package for convex optimizaton.
 - [QETLab](https://qetlab.com/Main_Page): a Matlab toolbox for exploring quantum entanglement theory.
-- qsuperop: a Matlab code package for working with quantum superoperators and their causal structure.
+- [qsuperop](https://github.com/alastair-abbott/qsuperops): a Matlab package to work with quantum superoperators and their causal structure.

 Scripts of the Matlab project:
 - **functionOf4bits.m**: performs an exhaustive search for a gap between 2-query FO-supermaps and general supermaps, on all 4-bit boolean functions.